Jacob-Barhak/Presentations/PyConIsrael2019/README.md

 LICENSE
 -------
 The PyCon Israel logo is used with permission from PyCon Israel organizers and not subject to the GPL license - please contact PyCon Israel for usage terms for the logo.
 All other files are provided under the GPL license below.
+The quotes provided in the opinions slides are not under GPL license - to reuse those, contact the original authors for permission: Jeff Shrager, Rocky Reston, Olaf Dammann, Bob Armstrong, Richard Boyd.

 Copyright (C) 2019 Jacob Barhak & Joshua Schertz